CoEDL/nyingarn-platform/README.md

 To find out which versions are available see:
 [https://github.com/benwbrum/fromthepage/releases](https://github.com/benwbrum/fromthepage/releases)

-Thenm pass the version you want to build through to the build command following:
+Then pass the version you want to build through to the build command following:

 ```
 > docker build --tag fromthepage:latest --build-arg VERSION=21.7 .